Skip to main content

 Some Restrictions

-Rhode Island sets minimum wage statewide under RIGL Chapter 28-12, with the rate scheduled to reach $15.00 per hour by January 1, 2025, generally preempting local minimum wage ordinances.
+Rhode Island sets minimum wage statewide under RIGL Chapter 28-12, which reached $16.00 per hour effective January 1, 2026, generally preempting local minimum wage ordinances.

 Paid Leave Preemption